SarahAyman/IndividualTask-Sprint0/README.md

 * * *

 **Getting Started** <br />
-This repo contains 3 files some extracts from the "Pro Git" book, written by Scott Chacon and Ben Straub.
+This repo contains 3 files that include some extracts from the "Pro Git" book, written by Scott Chacon and Ben Straub.
 It also contains a file (AllMyCommands.txt) that includes all the commands I used.

 **Author** <br />